 London Zoo

-On the northern side of Regents Park is the London Zoo, a great day out for families or solo travellers who have a love of animals.
+The London Zoo is on the northern side of Regents Park.
+It is a great day out for families or solo travellers who love animals.

 One of the highlights for me was walking around the Squirrel Monkey enclosure, which was open for both monkeys and humans to roam free.
-There was no touching the monkeys, although I don’t think the monkeys would allow it anyway as they are very fast at getting away.
+There was no touching the monkeys, although I don’t think they would allow it anyway, as they are very fast at getting away.
 They have ropes set up to be above you or bushes around to go in.
 Of course, they may even just cross your path or pose for photos.

-Your zoo map will give you information on the talks at enclosures throughout the day.
+Your zoo map will inform you about the talks at enclosures throughout the day.
 These are great times to see the animals, especially the Tiger, which can be a bit elusive if he wants to be.

 ZSL London Zoo is normally open every day of the year except Christmas Day.